Planning for Same-Sex Couples and the Current State of DOMA Post-Windsor

 In the absence of civil unions or full-fledged marital rights for same-sex couples, another useful planning tool is a cohabitation agreement.
 Cohabitation agreements function much the same way prenuptial agreements do, allowing couples who have chosen to live together, to create contracts concerning their respective rights and obligations in the event the cohabitation breaks down.

 These are just some of the many considerations same-sex couples must evaluate in a different light than couples whose partnerships are recognized by law.
-Given that the law surrounding civil unions and same-sex marriage is so muddled on both a state and federal level, it is essential that LGBT couples consult legal counsel to ensure that any planning they put into place will be effective and efficient.
-The number of potential traps for the unwary are infinite, and until DOMA is fully repealed, same-sex couples would be wise to take advantage of the various estate and tax planning techniques that can put them on virtually the same footing as straight couples.
+Same-sex couples living in states like Rhode Island and Massachusetts, which recognize same-sex marriage, can begin planning with some degree of certainty.
+Given that the law surrounding civil unions and same-sex marriage remains muddled on both a state and federal level, especially for those couples residing in non-recognition states, it is essential that LGBT couples consult legal counsel to ensure that any planning they put into place will be both effective and efficient.
+The number of potential traps for the unwary are infinite, and until the dust settles in the post-Windsor environment, same-sex couples would be wise to take advantage of the various estate and tax planning techniques that can put them on virtually the same footing as straight couples.